monash-mmtl/itp-starter/README.md

 Other Random Advice:

+- Front-end means anything a user sees (e.g. website, user interface).
+Back-end means anything a user does not see (e.g. AI, databases).
+A 'full-stack' engineer is an engineer who can do both!
 - If you want inspiration for prompt engineering, check this Github - https://github.com/elder-plinius/CL4R1T4S/tree/main
 - This is a great guide from Anthropic on how to build multi-agent systems - https://www.anthropic.com/engineering/built-multi-agent-research-system
 - This is another great guide on agentic workflows - https://www.anthropic.com/engineering/building-effective-agents#agents